sneakerhax/Posts/posts/Broken_into_Red_Teaming.md

 **Scenario 1 - Certification/s**

 You have a few years of experience in operations (systems administration) and would like to transition to Red Teaming.
 You decide to pursue a certification like the OSCP, which will provide you with the practical, hands-on experience necessary to perform Red Teaming.
-You will leverage this with your extensive experience in networking and Active Directory.
+You will combine this with your extensive experience in networking and Active Directory.

 **Scenario 2 - Degree**